 The idea and initiative for the institute came from Dr. Sari Ghanem, a Palestinian mathematician born in Jerusalem and a French citizen.
 Dr. Sari Ghanem is born in Jerusalem where the Palestinians usually do not have any form of citizenship, went to a Palestinian Catholic elementary and middle school in Jerusalem – yet, his family comes from a Muslim background, and he himself is a non-religious absolute Agnostic –, thereafter, at the age of fourteen, he attended the secular French high school in Jerusalem, then moved to France for his undergraduate and graduate education, got impregnated with French culture and became a French citizen.
 He also spent four years in the United States of America during his graduate studies and during part of that time, he was a Research Assistant at Yale University, and completed his Ph.D. at Université Paris VII Jussieu in France.
-Thereafter, he worked at the Max-Planck Institute in Germany, and now he works at the University of Hamburg.
+Thereafter, he worked at the Max-Planck Institute in Germany, at the University of Hamburg, and now he works at the University of Lübeck.

 Dr. Sari Ghanem